Developer Guide

 - A new

-object is created with the given name, NUSNET ID, groups, and tags, which is then added into the database.
+Studentobject is created with the given name, NUSNET ID, groups, and tags, which is then added into the database.

-command to add a new student.
+The following activity diagram summarizes what happens when a user executes the addstudent command to add a new student.
 In the case where the student is not added, an error message will be displayed with the reason.

-command together with the name and NUSNET ID of the student to be added.
+The following sequence diagram summarizes what happens when the user inputs an addstudent command together with the name and NUSNET ID of the student to be added.

-should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+AddStudentCommand should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 This is also applicable to other sequence diagrams in this guide.

 Creating a new group

-feature allows users to create new groups, as well as specify students to be added to the group to be created.
+The addgroup feature allows users to create new groups, as well as specify students to be added to the group to be created.

-How the addgroup
+How the addgroup command works

 - The user specifies the group name, as well as a list of names and/or IDs of the students to be added into the group.